Jason Wilson

 Q: Is it required for parents to Volunteer if their student is part of the team?

 Yes.
-It is required that each family volunteer at least two (2) two-hour shift during home meets or sign-up to bring a food donation for the snack bar.
+It is required that each family volunteer at least one (2) two-hour shift during home meets or sign-up to bring a food donation for the snack bar.
 Parents are also required to attend a mandatory team meeting which will be held at the discretion of the Boosters and Coaching Staff during the Registration Period.

 We are always looking for parents and family members with photography and videography skills to capture our athletes during meets.
 If this is of interest, please email troyswimdive@gmail.com to let us know!